StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 Alarm description:

 The number of imported transactions in a single db exceeds 900.
-BEfore version 3.1, the limit was 100.
+Before version 3.1, the limit was 100.
 Please modify the alarm threshold accordingly.

 Processing method: